C2PA Implementation Guide

 Free Tier and Limits

-The free tier provides 1,000 signing operations per month.
+The free tier provides unlimited signing for normal publishing use (fair-use guardrails apply), including 10,000 AI-output assets per month.
 Verification is unlimited and free at all tiers including without any account.
-The free tier includes full API access, both SDK libraries, and sentence-level Merkle tree authentication.
+The free tier includes full API access, all four SDK libraries, and sentence-level Merkle tree authentication.

 Paid tiers unlock higher volume limits, multi-media signing, fingerprinting, batch endpoints, and enterprise features including BYOK and on-premises deployment.
 See pricing for tier details.